Philadelphia Flyers Odds

-First, you see the puck line with the odds on the bet in brackets.
-Puck lines are almost always 1.5 goals, although you can bet on alternative lines at different odds as well.
+First, you see the puck line with the odds on the bet in parentheses.
+Puck lines are almost always 1.5 goals, though you can bet on alternative lines at different odds as well.

-Here, the Rangers have to win by at least two, but Philly can win or lose by one.
+Here, the Rangers have to win by at least two, but the Flyers can win or lose by one.
 The posted odds dictate both bets pay $100, plus your bet back, for every $110 bet.

-Finally, there’s the totals line with the odds on the bet in brackets.
-Here, you bet that the total score will be over or under 4.5 goals.
+Finally, there’s the totals line with the odds on the bet in parentheses.
+Here, you bet that the total score will be over or under 5.5 goals.

-You can expect most Philadelphia Flyers odds and lines to open up the same in Vegas as they do at PA sportsbooks.
+You can expect most Philadelphia Flyers odds and lines to open up the same in Vegas as they do at Pennsylvania sportsbooks.
 However, that may change by the time the puck drops.

-Lines move independently based on betting at a particular sportsbook, which means a line might change at a PA sportsbook, but not in Las Vegas, based on how much betting there is on one side.
+Lines move independently based on betting at a particular sportsbook, which means a line might change at a Pennsylvania sportsbook, but not in Las Vegas, based on how much betting there is on one side.